isomerpages/moe-chijkc/_the-kc-experience/National Digital Literacy Prog/Device Support & Insurance Claims.md

 **STANDARD OPERATING PROCEDURE**<br>
 1 \.
 Parents to make a police report for the lost device.<br>
 2 \.
 If the lost device is covered under the circumstances listed in the device’s insurance coverage, parents should contact and inform contractor via their helpdesk or service centre.
-They will need to furnish contractor with the police report for insurance claim.
+They will need to furnish contractor&nbsp;with the police report for insurance claim.
 (Applicable only if the device is still under insurance coverage period).<br>
 3 \. contractor’s helpdesk/service centre will advise parents on the insurance claim procedure.<br>
 4 \.
 Parents should also inform school of the lost device for the school’s Device Management Application (DMA) Administrator to remote lock the device.<br>
 5 \.
 School will loan a temporary device from the common pool to students.<br>
 6 \.
-Contractor to send the new replacement device to school and school to pass to student if device is covered under insurance.
+Contractor&nbsp;to send the new replacement device to school and school to pass to student if device is covered under insurance.
 Parents can opt for doorstep delivery but with delivery charges.<br>
 7 \.
 If the device is without insurance coverage or the loss is due to clause(s) not covered under insurance, parents can seek school’s assistance to procure a replacement device.

 **Loss Within School Premises**<br>